harshinianil-02/EL-Task-1/README.md

 This is a Basic Landing Page created using HTML and CSS
 Features:
-Visually appealing background with layout
+- Visually appealing background with layout
-Header section
+- Header Section
-Navigation Buttons
+- Navigation buttons
-Tagline about Landing page
+- Tagline about Landing Page
-Logo Display Section
+- Logo Display Section
-About us section
+- About us Section
-Footer Section
+- Footer Section